-The main difference between Agile and traditional project management is the nature of how work is managed.
+The main difference between Agile and traditional PM is the nature of how work is managed.
 In a traditional Waterfall approach, the production process goes through different phases where the next phase cannot start unless the product goes through the previous one.

 This kind of planning is rigid and cannot take into account immediate changes in the product strategy.
 Agile workflows emerged as a solution to this problem.
 It enables continuous improvement and team collaboration to face the ever-changing business landscape and remain efficient despite rapidly changing customer trends.

 What are the Components of the Agile Workflow Process?

 Before implementing Agile workflow, you need to understand key components that drive the process.

 A user story is a description of a specific feature written from the user’s perspective.
 These features add value to the product for the end-user and contain the needed information for Agile teams to develop the feature.

 Sprints are short work cycles where the development team reaches a set of goals within a given time frame.
 A sprint planning meeting is first set up for Agile teams to decide the responsibilities and tasks for the day.
 Then sprints are repeated until the team creates a finished product.